2022-2023 Current Student Re-enrollment

 While ALL returning rising 1st through 12th graders must complete the online re-enrollment form, only the following categories of students are required to submit current proof-of-residency documents as a part of their re-enrollment:

 - Students in transition grades (rising 6th and rising 9th grades); and

 - Any student who has moved and requires an address update in our system.

-Important Note: The address of residence for every student in any grade is subject to verification via phone, U.S. mail, home visits and all other legal means by school administration or their designee at any time while a student is enrolled at Drew Charter School.
-Also, please be mindful of the important Residency Notice* at the conclusion of this notification.
+The address of residence for every student in any grade is subject to verification via phone, U.S. mail, home visits and all other legal means by school administration or their designee at any time while a student is enrolled at Drew Charter School.

 Drew Charter School is part of the Atlanta Public Schools (APS) system.
 According to its charter agreement, a student must live within the APS district (the City of Atlanta) or be the child of a current full-time employee or Board Member of Drew Charter School in order to attend Drew Charter School.
 Except as provided for above, children who do not live in the APS district are not eligible to attend Drew Charter School.
 If you move out of the APS district, your child will no longer be eligible to attend Drew and must be withdrawn.
 A student admitted under false information is illegally enrolled and will be dismissed from Drew Charter School upon discovery, with the student’s parent/legal guardian subject to criminal charges and civil liability.